-If you’re a voracious reader and you like to travel, then an e-book reader is the ideal device for you.
+In this article, we compare two heavyweights, the Amazon Kindle Oasis vs. Kindle Paperwhite.
+If you’re a voracious reader and you like to travel, an e-book reader is the ideal device for you.
 Many of the best e-book readers are made by Amazon, but working out which model to go for is easier said than done.
 Much depends on what features you crave.
 Should you push the boat out and go for the top-of-the-line Kindle Oasis?
-Or, should you save yourself some cash to buy more books and opt for the more affordable Kindle Paperwhite?
+Or, should you save yourself some cash to buy more books and opt for the latest Kindle Paperwhite?

 |Kindle Oasis (2019)||Kindle Paperwhite (2018)

 |Size||159 × 141 × 3.4-8.4mm (6.3 × 5.6 × 0.13-0.33 inches)||167 × 116 × 8.18mm (6.6 × 4.6 × 0.3 inches)|

 |Screen resolution||1,680 × 1264 pixels (300 pixels per inch)||1,448 × 1,072 pixels (300 pixels per inch)|